The life and legacy of J.M.W. Turner

 Summers on the road, winters in the studio

 Turner maintained a strict artistic routine for most of his adult life.
 He toured the British countryside each summer, making plein air sketches and watercolours of dramatic views — such as his rendering of Norham Castle in Northumberland (above), which sold at Christie's in 2017 for £581,000.
 He spent the winter months in his studio, producing oil paintings based on these preparatory works.
 This practice freed him from London and the academic traditions he found stifling.

 Wealthy patrons and travels abroad

 Fishermen at Sea, Turner’s first oil work to be exhibited at the Royal Academy, in 1796, signalled the breadth of the artist’s ambitions as well as his technical virtuosity.
 Now in the permanent collection of the Tate Britain, the work — a forceful allegory of nature’s power — touched off a vogue for nocturnal scenes.

-’This breathtaking view of the Lake of Lucerne, with its vaporous atmosphere enclosed by a rocky arena, is rendered through a remarkable technique that plunges the viewer into the picture space by overlapping washes and creating the vast, airy perspective,’ says Furio Rinaldi, Christie’s Old Master Drawings Specialist in New York.
-‘Turner visited the lake many times, but it was only between 1841 and 1844 that his knowledge of it was greatly improved because of the introduction of a steamboat [the Stadt Luzern] that could transport passengers from one side of the lake to the other in less than three hours.’
+‘Turner visited the lake many times,’ explains Furio Rinaldi, Christie’s Old Master Drawings specialist in New York, ‘but it was only between 1841 and 1844 that his knowledge of it was greatly improved because of the introduction of a steamboat [the Stadt Luzern] that could transport passengers from one side of the lake to the other in less than three hours.’

 A talent for self-promotion